MWASoftware/ibcontrols/README.md

     • TIBArrayGrid             (Requires IBX or IBDynamicInterfaces support and specific to Firebird arrays)

+To install: download the package and open the ibcontrols.lpk in the Lazarus package editor.
+Click on the "Use" button in the package editor and select "Install".

 For full information on the dynamic database controls and IBDynamicData interface see the user guide in the doc directory.